MASSACHUSETTS GENERAL HOSPITAL

 Boston, MA 02114

-The MGH General Medicine Fellowship trains the next generation of academic generalists whose work addresses the most pressing challenges in modern medicine.
-Over two years, the MGH site offers fellows advanced training in research methods and mentored research training with the Division of General Internal Medicine’s (DGIM) research faculty.
-Fellows are matched with a dedicated faculty mentor and meet weekly with the fellowship director.
+The MGH General Medicine Fellowship site trains the next generation of academic generalists whose work addresses the most pressing challenges in modern medicine.
+MGH fellows are matched with a dedicated faculty mentor in the Division of General Internal Medicine and meet weekly with the fellowship site director.

-The MGH DGIM research faculty focuses on common clinical problems encountered in primary care, public health, and global health.
-Content areas of focus include important primary care research topics like cancer prevention, health disparities, substance use disorders, HIV/AIDS, diabetes, obesity, atrial fibrillation, and population health.
+MGH DGIM research faculty focus on common clinical problems encountered in primary care, public health, and global health.
+Content areas of focus include important primary care research topics like cancer prevention, substance use disorders, HIV/AIDS, diabetes, obesity, atrial fibrillation, and population health.
 The various content areas are linked by common methodological tools.
 These include epidemiologic study design, advanced biostatistical analysis, decision science, econometrics, implementation science, and behavioral psychology, among others.

-The DGIM faculty and fellows have the opportunity to partner with key clinical, advocacy, and research organizations.
-These include Massachusetts General Hospital Chelsea Health Center, Boston Health Care for the Homeless, and the Mass General Mongan Institute.
-The Mongan Institute is a multidisciplinary community of scientists and programs in population and healthcare delivery science dedicated to transforming healthcare and achieving health equity.
+DGIM faculty and fellows have the opportunity to partner with key clinical, advocacy, and research organizations.
+These include Massachusetts General Hospital Chelsea Health Center, Boston Health Care for the Homeless Program, and MGH Mongan Institute, a multidisciplinary community of scientists and programs in population and healthcare delivery science.

 Our goal is to equip fellows with the tools, mentorship, and experience to create authentic, impactful, and thriving careers in academic general medicine.

-The Massachusetts General Hospital General Medicine Fellowship site is in downtown Boston at 100 Cambridge Street, two blocks from the main hospital campus and in walking distance of public transportation and the hospital shuttle service to the Longwood Medical Area.
+The MGH fellowship site is located in downtown Boston at 100 Cambridge Street, two blocks from the main hospital campus and within walking distance of public transportation and the hospital shuttle service to the Longwood Medical Area.

 Examples of ongoing research programs in the Division include: